 To be eligible for selection as valedictorian or salutatorian in Henry County Schools, students must have been consistently enrolled for the entirety of the four (4) semesters immediately preceding graduation.
 All units of credit earned prior to enrollment must have been earned from a state of regionally accredited schools.
+If you transfer out of Henry County Schools or graduate early with a different cohort, you will be ineligible.

-HCS Grading Systems Policy Overview for Current 10th Grade Students
+HCS Grading Systems Policy Overview for Current 9th Grade Students